zymko/LLMs-Inference/README.md

     ├── query
     └── value
 ```
-The dataset contains five folders, each of which stores 3*2000 matrices of a given size indicating by folder's name.
-Consider the length of tokens is usually larger than the length of embeddings, we generated these matrix with rows larger than columns.
-The dataset is too large to upload to github, but one can use utils/data.py to generate this dataset, in which values are stored as Float32.
-Please put dataset under the root path before running a test.
+The dataset contains five folders, each of which stores 3*2000 matrices of a given size as indicated by the folder's name.
+Considering that the length of tokens is usually larger than the length of embeddings, we generated these matrices with more rows than columns.
+The dataset is too large to upload to GitHub, but you can use `utils/data.py` to generate this dataset, where values are stored as `Float32`.
+Please place the dataset under the root path before running a test.

 ## Matrix Multiplication
 Currently, our test is based on a [Scaled Dot-Product Attention](https://example.com)